HaoooWang/CurioSFT/README.md

 ## 📮 Contact
-For questions or feedback, please feel free to open an issue.
+For questions or feedback, please feel free to open an issue or contact hao.wang@my.cityu.edu.hk.